Last Updated: 22 November 2019

 We, Only Orthodontics, are committed to protecting and respecting your privacy.
 This policy, together with any other documents referred to within, sets out the basis on which we will process any personal data that we collect from you, or that you provide to us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (Act) / EU General Data Protection Regulation 2016 (GDPR), the data controller is Derbyshire & Pearson trading as Only Orthodontics, 22 Greenhead Road, Huddersfield, West Yorkshire, HD1 4EN.
+For the purpose of the Data Protection Act 1998 (Act) / EU General Data Protection Regulation 2016 (GDPR), the data controller is Only Orthodontics (Huddersfield) Ltd, 22 Greenhead Road, Huddersfield, West Yorkshire, HD1 4EN.

 In providing your dental care and treatment, we will ask for information about you and your health.
 Occasionally, we may receive information from other providers who have been involved in providing your care.